On today’s date in 1755, the first official post office in present-day Canada opened in Halifax, N.S.

-Two years earlier, noted polymath and Founding Father of the U.S. Benjamin Franklin was appointed deputy postmaster general of Britain’s colonies, which since 1749 included Nova Scotia (as well as New Hampshire, Massachusetts Bay, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, and South Carolina).
+Since 1749, these colonies included Nova Scotia and Newfoundland (as well as New Hampshire, Massachusetts Bay, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, Georgia and South Carolina).

 FIRST REGULAR MONTHLY MAIL SERVICE

 Franklin organized the first regular monthly mail service between Falmouth, England, and New York in 1755.